GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 And again some updates!
 Since I have been using them more frequently the last year, stability has greatly increased.

 Now one of the major points of using a WordPress hosting panel is usability.
-To summarize, GridPanes usability is great.
+To summarize, GridPanes usability is okay, as it has become kind of cluttered with options recently.

-What I love in terms of usability is to have a single overview where I can manage and edit servers and websites.
+What I love in terms of usability is having a single overview where I can manage and edit servers and websites.
 And this is exactly what GridPane offers.

 The screens for adding new servers, new sites and also managing staging environments and safe updates are all respectively grouped in one tab.
 By clicking on a website, a pop up with extra information will appear.
-In our opinion, this is a user-friendly way of managing websites.
+In my opinion, this is a fine way of managing websites although the pop-ups may be overwhelming.

 Staging and Cloning Websites